christinemel/codepath-prework/README.md

 ## Reflection Questions
 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.

-[I did not use any outside sources to complete my submission]
+[I did not use any outside sources to complete my submission.]

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)

 [I initially had a hard time writing code for ythe game logic using the given diagram.I was able to overcome this challange by writing pseudocode fromn the given diagram and ultimately writing code for the game logic.I also experienced challanges recording the gif for my project, since my gif did not incorporate the audio component of my project.
-I then decided to contact the TAs on slack, and read on other students posts, which reflected the same issue.I therefore decided to submit my gif without audio with the assurance of one of the TAs that the audio component would still play on the actual project as long as it was implemented in the project. ]
+I then decided to contact the TAs on slack, and read on other students posts, which reflected the same issue.I therefore decided to submit my gif without audio with the assurance of one of the TAs that the audio component would still play on the actual project as long as it was implemented in the project.]

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)